npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2015-01-27-ipython-notebook-to-markdown.markdown

-#Using terminal convert the iPython Notebook to a Markdown file
+#Using terminal convert the IPython Notebook to a Markdown file

-	ipython nbconvert iPythonTest.ipynb --to markdown
+	IPython nbconvert IPythonTest.ipynb --to markdown